Vladan Vidaković

-Vladan Vidaković (Serbian Cyrillic: Владан Видаковић; born 14 March 1999) is a Serbian professional footballer who plays as a midfielder for Liga II club Politehnica Iași.
+Vladan Vidaković (Serbian Cyrillic: Владан Видаковић; born 14 March 1999) is a Serbian professional footballer who plays as a midfielder for Bulgarian First League club Dunav Ruse.

 Club career

 Vidaković was a member of the youth academy of Vojvodina.
 He later played for Voždovac, Radnički Obrenovac and Hajduk 1912, before signing for Spartak Subotica in 2019.
 Vidaković played 88 games for Spartak in the Serbian SuperLiga, scoring 6 goals.

 In July 2022, Vidaković transferred to Maribor for an alleged transfer fee of €450,000 and signed a three-year contract with reigning Slovenian PrvaLiga champions.
 He moved to the Swiss Super League in January 2024 to play for Yverdon-Sport, only to dismiss him in the summer of that year.

 International career

 In June 2015, Vidaković was a member of the Serbian under-16 national team at the Miljan Miljanić Memorial Tournament.
 In October of the same year, he also made his competitive debut for the under-17 side in a 1–1 draw against Austria during the 2016 UEFA European Under-17 Championship qualifiers.